niranjanssiet/magentocouponlist/README.md

 ```

 Open Command prompt and navigate to the Magento root directory and run the below commands,

-php bin/magento module:status

-Enable the module, upgrade schema and flush cache using the commands below.

 php bin/magento module:enable Magento_CouponList